How Big Is The Biggest Spider In Australia

 Technological Advances

 Researchers are increasingly using techniques such as genomics and proteomics to analyze spider venom.
 This research aims to identify the active compounds in venom and understand their potential applications in medicine and biotechnology.
-For example, some spider venoms contain compounds that show promise as pain relievers, insecticides, and even cancer treatments.
+Take this: some spider venoms contain compounds that show promise as pain relievers, insecticides, and even cancer treatments.

 Conservation Efforts